-Our Environmental, Social and Governance (ESG) efforts focus on driving positive impact for people and our planet while delivering long-term value for our stakeholders.
-The strategies we employ on technology rotation enhance the technology lifecycle and contribute to the circular economy.
-We promote sustainability into all areas of our business and support positive outcomes for customers, partners and communities.
-We support the circular economy where our electronic equipment is reused or recycled after end of lease, thereby reducing the environmental damage caused by e-waste.
-We view diversity and inclusion as a business imperative and are focused on attracting, building, developing and retaining a diverse workforce through an inclusive culture.
+We are committed to integrating Environmental, Social and Governance (ESG) factors into our core business operations.
+Our ESG efforts focus on driving positive impacts for people while delivering long-term value for our stakeholders.
+The financial products we offer such as technology rotation leases enhance the technology lifecycle and contribute to the circular economy.
+We promote sustainability and support positive outcomes for customers, partners and communities.
+We support the circular economy where the technology that we finance is reused or recycled, thereby reducing the environmental damage caused by e-waste.
+As we look to the future, we remain committed to advancing our ESG agenda, recognising that sustainability and financial performance are increasingly intertwined.
+We believe that by embedding ESG principles into every aspect of our operations, we will continue to create long term value for our customers, employees and the broader community.